 We had a lot of goodies to use on the houses.
-Some of the candy came from the dollar store.
+Most of the candy came from the Dollar Tree.
 The gingerbread marshmallows were found at Meijer.
-Placing all of the goodies in cupcake pans kept them contained, and within arms reach to everyone.
+I placed all of the goodies in cupcake pans to keep them contained, and within arms reach to everyone.
 A great place to buy cupcake pans so each child can have their own individual pan is at the Dollar Tree.

-The gingerbread house goodie boxes were easy to put together, and the perfect size for the guests to take home all of their goodies at the end of the night
+The gingerbread goodies boxes were easy to put together, and the perfect size for the guests to take home all of their goodies at the end of the night

 Here are just some of the crafts and goodies that the guests made and took home.
 We used some of the leftover stickers from the Gingerbread Boxes and used them on foam gingerbread cut outs.
-The paper mache gingerbread houses can be found on the Oriental Trading Site as DIY House Shaped Boxes. (update- they are not currently available, but a wooden gingerbread house kit is) We painted them brown and then decorated.
+The papier-mache gingerbread houses can be found on the Oriental Trading Site as DIY House Shaped Boxes. (update- they are not currently available, but a wooden gingerbread house kit is) We painted them brown and then decorated.
 These house shaped boxes can be used for many different crafts, not just gingerbread houses.
 The guests were also given a candy cane, and a special gingerbread sucker from Oriental Trading

 Here are how the cookies turned out with the Gingerbread Baking Sheet.
 I placed them on the table so they could also be decorated (and eaten!)
 They turned out perfectly.
 I had more dough left over that can be used a later time.

 I think these plates are so adorable.
 There were also on the table to place the individual cookies on while decorating.